aduggin/grunt-boilerplate-with-jasmine/README.md

 * Generating production files and deploying files to GitHub Pages

-Start by install node modules:
+Start by installing the required node modules:
 `npm install`

 You can then run the following tasks: